Level-Rank Dualities from $\Phi$-Cuspidal Pairs and Affine Springer Fibers: Introduction

-On the other hand, if $\bbb{T}$ is a $\Phi_m$-split maximal torus, then $W_{\bbb{G}, \bbb{T}, 1}$ is the complex reflection group whose braid group appears in \cite{oy}, when $\nu = \frac{d}{m}$ for any $d > 0$ coprime to $m$.
-Recall that we expect the braid actions in \emph{ibid.}\ to factor through the Hecke algebras in \cite{vx}.
-It turns out that the latter are all of the form $H_{\bbb{G}, \bbb{T}, 1}(1)$, for various $m$ and $\bbb{T}$.
+On the other hand, if $m$ is the denominator of $\nu$ in lowest terms and $\bbb{T}$ is a maximal torus that is $\Phi_m$-split as a Levi of $\bbb{G}$, then $W^\bbb{G}_{\bbb{T}, 1}$ is the complex reflection group whose braid group appears in~\cite{oy}.
+Recall that we expect the braid action in \emph{ibid.}\ to factor through the Hecke algebra from~\cite{vx}.
+It turns out that the latter algebra is precisely $H^\bbb{G}_{\bbb{T}, 1}(1)$.